 Please turn to the next page for sample letters that you can use when communicating with your landlord.
 Be sure to keep a copy of all of the letters that you send.

-Date:
+Letter 1

 Dear Landlord:

 I am writing to notify you about the following incident(s) of discrimination.

 Describe incident (use additional sheets if necessary):

 This incident involved disparate treatment because of my (check all that apply):

+- race

+- color

-race color religion
+- religion

+- sex (gender)

+- familial status

-sex (gender) familial status national origin
+- national origin

-handicap (disability)
+- handicap (disability)

 The following individuals were witnesses to the discrimination:

-Please contact me no later than to discuss how this discrimination will Failure to respond appropriately to reports of discrimination is a fair housing violation.
-Thank you, oe addressed.
+Please contact me no later than to discuss how this discrimination will be addressed.
+Failure to respond appropriately to reports of discrimination is a fair housing violation.
+Thank you,

-(tenant name)

-(tenant address)
+(tenant name) (tenant address)

-Date:
+Letter 2

 Dear Landlord:

-I wrote to you on(date of Letter 1) to notify you about an incident of discrimination.
-In response to my first complaint, you took the following steps: 1
+I wrote to you on (date of Letter 1) to notify you about an incident of discrimination.
+In response to my first complaint, you took the following steps:

 However, the problem has not been solved, and the discrimination has continued.
 Describe ongoing incident(s) (use additional sheets if necessary):

 If the discrimination continues, you will be legally responsible for the presence of a hostile living environment, which is a violation of federal and state fair housing law.
-Please respond as soon as possib to discuss how this problem will be resolved. ole
+Please respond as soon as possible to discuss how this problem will be resolved.

 Thank you,

 (tenant name)

 (tenant address)

-Date:
+Letter 3

+7 Legal Aid J Services of Oregon

 Dear Landlord:

-I wrote to you on (date of Letter 1) and (date of Letter 2) to notify

-you of ongoing discriminatio n in my housing.
+I wrote to you on (date of Letter 1) and (date of Letter 2) to notify you of ongoing discrimination in my housing.
 The problem has not been resolved.

-additional legal steps as necestalter any files, notes, commute to my housing discrimination essary.
-Please do not delete, destroy, tampe inications, or other documents that you have a complaints.
-You have a legal obligation to ed to my discrimination complaints until suc er with, or take any other steps to ve generated or received in relation preserve all of the documents or
+With this letter, I am notifying you of my intention to file a complaint with BOLI and/ or HUD, and to take additional legal steps as necessary.
+Please do not delete, destroy, tamper with, or take any other steps to alter any files, notes, communications, or other documents that you have generated or received in relation to my housing discrimination complaints.
+You have a legal obligation to preserve all of the documents or other communications related to my discrimination complaints until such time as the matter is resolved.

 Thank you,

 (tenant name)

 (tenant address)